MLS performance in the CONCACAF Champions Cup: Performance by opposition in knockout series

 The following table shows the performance of MLS teams in the knockout rounds for each home-and-away series for opponents from various leagues.
 During the first nine seasons of the Champions League, MLS teams did not play any foreign teams in knockout stage other than Mexico, Costa Rica, and Panama.
-With the change in tournament format in the 2018 season, specifically with the knockout rounds now including a round of 16, MLS teams play knockout matches against a greater variety of countries.
+With the change in tournament format in the 2018 season, specifically with the knockout rounds now including a round of 16, MLS teams have played knockout matches against a greater variety of countries.

-In the Champions League knockout rounds, MLS teams have played Mexican teams more than any other country, in some years facing multiple matchups.
+In the Champions Cup knockout rounds, MLS teams have played Mexican teams more than any other country, in some years facing multiple matchups.
 Seattle's 2013 quarter-final win over Mexico's UANL was the first time since the Champions League format began in 2008–09 that an MLS team eliminated a Mexican team in the knockout rounds.
 Montreal repeated the feat in 2015 when they beat Mexico's Pachuca in the quarter-finals.
 In 2018, Toronto FC and the New York Red Bulls both advanced to the semi-finals by beating Mexican teams, the first time that two MLS teams eliminated two Mexican teams in the same tournament.
 In 2020, Los Angeles FC became the first MLS team to eliminate three Mexican teams in the same tournament — beating Mexican opponents in the Round of 16, quarterfinals, and semifinals, before losing in the final to a Mexican team.
 MLS' improved performance against Mexican teams was attributed to MLS club academies focused on player development, and an increase in player salaries through the league's Targeted Allocation Money (TAM) program.

-CONCACAF Club Index
+CONCACAF Club Ranking

-The CONCACAF Club Index was introduced in 2018 as a way of seeding the 16 teams in the knockout rounds.
-The index does not rank clubs but ranks member association qualification slots and is based on the past five prior years' results.
-Points are awarded as follows: 4 for participation, 3 for a win, 2 for Champions, 1 for draw, and 1 for stage advanced.

-The following table shows the index for the five Canadian and American teams.
-For context, the table also shows the index for the lowest-ranked Mexican slot and the highest-ranked Central American slot.
+In 2023, CONCACAF released a new club ranking system ahead of the revamped Champions Cup and regional competitions.
+It replaced the former CONCACAF Club Index as the method used to seed clubs in international competitions.
+A modified Elo rating system, MLS teams receive updated ratings from results in MLS, Champions Cup, Leagues Cup, US Open Cup, and Club World Cup matches, with more weight placed on international matches.